All Episodes

 Oh, thank you, Rush.

-In nineteen seventy-seven to finish up a degree in broadcasting, I had to take a class in the fairness doctrine.
+In 1977, to finish up a degree in broadcasting, I had to take a class in the Fairness Doctrine.

 I want to give you a couple examples.

-One was Johnny Carson uh thought it would be kind of humorous to have the local candidate for city consul in beautiful downtown Burbank on his show.
+One was Johnny Carson thought it would be kind of humorous to have the local candidate for city council in beautiful downtown Burbank on his show, and he did.

-Well no, what they would do in that circumstance, they would they would if Yeah, they well, they wouldn't put the guy or these ten candidates on the network show, the tonight show, but they would probably make the local embassy affiliate given time.
+Well, now what they would do in that circumstance, they wouldn't put the guy or these 10 candidates on the network show, the tonight show, but they would probably make the local NBC affiliate given time.

 That's how it works.